xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 - one:do not configure AccessToken on both, close security check.
 - two:configure the same AccessToken on both;

+### 5.11 Dispatching center API services
+The scheduling center provides API services for executors and business parties to choose to use, and the currently available API services are available.

+    1. Job result callback service;
+    2. Executor registration service;
+    3. Executor registration remove services;
+    4. Triggers a single execution service, and support the task to be triggered according to the business event;

+The scheduling center API service location: com.xxl.job.core.biz.AdminBiz.java

+The scheduling center API service requests reference code：com.xxl.job.dao.impl.AdminBizTest.java

 ## 6 Version update log